 Erica abietina subsp. atrorosea

-Erica abietina subsp. atrorosea is common within conservation areas and so this species has been classified in the Red Data List as Least Concern.
+Erica abietina subsp. atrorosea is an endemic Cape Peninsula species but is common within conservation areas, with a stable population, and so this species has been classified in the Red List as Least Concern (LC).

 A species is listed as Least Concern when it does not qualify for the criteria of Critically Endangered, Endangered, Vulnerable or Near Threatened.

 This species is confined to the Cape Peninsula.
 It is common above Kirstenbosch and on the lower mountain slopes from Constantia Nek southwards to Cape Point.
 Its habitat is exposed to full sunlight and quite warm conditions in summer.
 Conditions become milder further south along the Peninsula such as at Cape Point where the close proximity of the sea and persistent sea breezes exercise an ameliorating effect on the climate.
 It appears therefore that this species prefers the slightly cooler conditions of the southern Peninsula and is fairly tolerant of strong coastal wind.

 The species name abietina is derived from Latin and means 'like a fir tree', and refers to the leaves which resemble those of fir or pine trees.
 The subspecies name atrorosea is from the Latin word, atro, meaning 'dark', and rosea, meaning 'rose', referring to the colour of the flowers.

 Erica abietina subsp. atrorosea is found in Peninsula Sandstone fynbos.
 This vegetation type consists of poor, well-drained, sandy and stony soils derived from the quartzites of the Table Mountain Series.
 Its colourful tubular flowers attract sunbirds that feed on its the nectar.
 The sturdy woody stems serve as good perches for these birds when feeding.